CedarsDSN/Galaxy_tutorial/docs/source/Primary analysis/index.rst

   6. You can now use the upload button on the left-hand corner of the page to upload this gff3/gtf file

 The Galaxy workflow uses FastQC for quality checks and assessments.
-For paired-end RNA samples in the Cedars Galaxy workflow, the read files are provided as a paired collection.
-Below are listed steps to convert fastq files to a format that can be provided to the workflow.
 Before you start, create a history for your work.
 The history is always on the right side and can be renamed by clicking on history and entering a custom name such as "RNA-Seq analysis"

 .. note::